ytisf/theZoo/README.md

 theZoo's objective is to offer a fast and easy way of retrieving malware samples and source code in an organized fashion in hopes of promoting malware research.

 ## Root Files:
-Since version 0.42 theZoo have been going dramatic changes.
-It now runs both CLI and ARGVS modes.
+Since version 0.42 theZoo has been undergoing dramatic changes.
+It now runs in both CLI and ARGVS modes.
 You can call the program with the same command line arguments as before.
 The current default state of theZoo runtime is the CLI.
 The following files and directories are responsible for the application's behaviour.

 ### /conf